rpsft/etlbox/ETLBoxDocu/articles/dataflow/dataflow_dbmerge.md

 ```

 Overwriting the Equals method and using the IdColumn attribute is optional.
 If no IdColumn
-is passed, the trunate method is used to merge the data.
+is passed, the truncate method is used to merge the data.